-Course content: Three full (2 semester) postgraduate courses and a thesis.
+Course content: A refresher semester of selected undergraduate courses plus three full (2 semester) postgraduate courses and a thesis.

 The minimum RRMC content required for the awarding of an RRMC post-graduate degree or diploma is work equivalent to one full academic year under the RRMC faculty.
+Credit may be assigned for equivalent courses taken elsewhere.